 Developmental math reports directly to the Math Department and developmental English reports directly to the English Department.
-However, the Academic Development Division Chair serves as a centralized advisor to coordinate the developmental reading, math and English programs.
-The three departments meet regularly to share successful strategies for teaching developmental courses, to discuss the challenges of teaching developmental students and to brainstorm new and better ways to offer and teach developmental courses.
+However, the ACcess Division Chair serves as the campus liaison who coordinates the developmental reading, math and English programs.
+Coordinators from the Math Department, English Department and ACcess Division meet regularly to ensure that best practices for developmental education are followed.